Drug Detoxification Process Explained

 The final piece of the puzzle is designed to stress the importance of follow-up treatment and the dangers of failing to adhere to a continuum – in many cases resulting in a relapse.

-All the while, health professionals obtain a written agreement from the patients, stating that they are involved and willing to continue their treatment even after the drug detox process.
+Health professionals obtain a written agreement from the patients, stating that they are involved and willing to continue their treatment even after the drug detox process.

 Types of Drug Detoxification